What is liver cancer?

 - About 1,400 people in Australia are diagnosed with primary liver cancer each year

-- Liver cancer is more than twice as common in men as women, and in people over 65.
+- Liver cancer is more than twice as common in men as women

 - Secondary cancer in the liver occurs about 20 times more often than primary liver cancer.